saharshbhansali/about-me/Resume.md

 - Played key roles in hackathons as a participant, review panel member, and event manager.

-- Participated in Capture The Flag competitions, following my passion for research and problem-solving
+- Participated in Capture The Flag competitions, following my passion for research and problem-solving.

 #### The Next Chapter - Literature Club